From £35,48510

 2 Skoda Superb 2024 rear corner

-Skoda has had no small amount of success with SUVs itself, particularly this new estate's sibling model, the Skoda Kodiaq.
-Along with the new Volkswagen Passat and Tiguan, both Skodas are among a group of new cars developed more or less simultaneously on the latest ‘Evo’ version of the VW Group’s MQB platform.
+Skoda has had no small amount of success with SUVs itself, particularly with this new Superb's sibling model, the Skoda Kodiaq.
+Along with the new Volkswagen Passat and Tiguan, both Skodas are among a group of new cars developed more or less simultaneously on the latest 'Evo' version of the Volkswagen Group’s MQB platform.

-The big leaps forward come by way of a completely revamped multimedia system (of which more later) and drastically increased capacity for the plug-in hybrids’ drive batteries.
+The big leaps forward come by way of a completely revamped multimedia system (of which more later) and drastically increased capacity for the plug-in hybrid version's drive battery pack.
 This goes from just 13kWh in the old Superb iV to 25.7kWh in the new one, giving it serious company car credentials.
+Fleet users be aware, though; you can only have an 'iV' plug-in hybrid powertrain in tandem with an estate body, and Superb estates come at a premium of around £1400 over saloons (which, strictly speaking, remain big hatchbacks anyway).

 The other powertrains are updates of well-known four-cylinder petrols and diesels.
-Somewhat surprising is that only the entry-level 1.5-litre petrol gains mild-hybrid assistance.
-Manual gearboxes are out for this generation: every Superb gets a DSG dual-clutch automatic, with six forward gears in the PHEV and seven elsewhere.
+Somewhat surprisingly, only the entry-level 1.5-litre petrol gains mild-hybrid assistance.
+Manual gearboxes are out for this generation: every Superb gets a DSG dual-clutch automatic, with six forward gears in the PHEV and seven- elsewhere.

 As is usually the case with a new model generation, the Superb has grown considerably.
 It has done so more judiciously than most, however.
-The fourth-generation car is 4.9 metres, 40mm longer than its predecessor.
+The fourth-generation car is 4.9m long – 40mm longer than its predecessor.
 That’s all in the overhangs, since the wheelbase remains at 2841mm.
-It’s slightly taller too, but to the delight of anyone who ever has to negotiate a tight city street or hedge-lined country lane, the new Superb is actually 15mm narrower across the body.
+It’s slightly taller too; but, to the delight of anyone who regularly negotiates tight city streets or hedge-lined country lanes, also 15mm narrower across the body.

 The same reduction didn’t show in our measurement across the mirrors (2090mm versus 2035mm), but any slowdown in the bloat of new cars is a positive development in our book.

-Design-wise, the Superb leans into its estate-ness and seems to flat-out reject styling fads.
-There’s no light bar, no light-up grill, no black wheels, no aggressive performance-branded bodykit.
+Design-wise, the Superb seems to staunchly reject styling fads.
+There’s no light bar, no light-up grille, and no black wheels; and only the Sportline version comes with even the most understated performance-flavoured bodykit.
 There’s even some subtle chrome trim around the grille and the window surrounds.
-It’s more rounded than the old car but follows the Enyaq EV’s design language rather than the fussier style of the Kodiaq.
+It’s more rounded than the old car, but follows the Enyaq EV’s design language rather than the fussier style of the Kodiaq.

 The Superb’s low-slung body also gave the engineers the opportunity to go to town on the aerodynamics.
-While it was never going to be as slippery as an electric saloon (which needs far fewer cooling openings), a flatter windscreen, a more streamlined roofline, a roof spoiler with side fins, redesigned exterior mirrors and active shutters for the grille have brought the drag coefficient down to 0.25 for the most aerodynamic versions of the Estate.
-As before, the Superb remains available as a five-door liftback as well.
-On some versions of that, the drag coefficient is as low as 0.23.
+While it was never going to be as slippery as an electric saloon (which needs far fewer openings to provide cooling), a flatter windscreen, a more streamlined roofline, a roof spoiler with side fins, redesigned exterior mirrors and active shutters for the grille have brought the drag coefficient down to 0.25 for the most aerodynamic versions of the estate.
+As before, the Superb remains available as a five-door liftback as well; and on some versions of that model, the drag coefficient is as low as 0.23.

 The core suspension layout is conventional, with MacPherson struts at the front and a multi-link axle at the rear.
-This generation of MQB introduces the option of what it calls DCC (Dynamic Chassis Control) Plus suspension, which has adaptive dampers with separate valves for compression and rebound.
-This is said to allow for a greater breadth of adjustment.
+This generation of MQB introduces the option of what the firm calls DCC (Dynamic Chassis Control) Plus suspension, which has adaptive dampers with separate valves for compression and rebound, which allows for a greater breadth of adjustment.
+On the Superb it comes bundled with a 'progressive dynamic' (read, variable ratio) power steering system, and is standard-fit on Sportline and L&K models or optionally available on SE L models.

 INTERIOR